ymmyk/trpc-ui/packages/trpc-ui/README.md

 });
 ```

+Submitting superjson only data types like `Date` or `Map` are not yet supported (they will be soon), but superjson data types returned from the server will be rendered correctly.

 ## Contributing

 `trpc-ui` welcomes and encourages open source contributions.
 Please see our [contributing](./CONTRIBUTING.md) guide for information on how to develop locally.